Q: What time should I arrive?

 If some of your team are better at fundraising than others that’s no problem – team target is the main thing.

-The fundraising is a lot easier than you might think – it requires some effort and commitment but it’s not a huge amount of money and pretty much anyone can do it.
+Fundraising is a lot easier than you might think – it requires some effort and commitment but it’s not a huge amount of money and pretty much anyone can do it.
 We’re here to help so give us a shout if you’re worried.

-What’s the tournament structure?
+Q: What’s the tournament structure?

-The tournament is designed so that everyone plays the same number of games, everyone plays as many different teams as possible, the successful teams an advantage but also every result means something.
+A: The tournament is designed so that everyone plays the same number of games, everyone plays as many different teams as possible, the successful teams an advantage but also every result means something.

 There will be two group stages in which you play every other team in your group once or twice.
 Performance in the group stages – along with any bonus points from fundraising – determines seeding for the knock-out rounds.
 Winning teams in the knock-out rounds progress to an eventual final, losing teams play off against each other to determine final positions.

-Games are approximately 20-25 minutes long, and during group stages teams play about 7 games to every rest period (this reduces a bit in the knock-out round).
+Games are approximately 20-25 minutes long, and during the group stages teams play about 7 games to every rest period (this reduces a bit in the knock-out round).
 During your rest periods, some players from each team will be scheduled to referee (basically keep score) in other games.
 There will be short breaks after both group stages for rest, food, rehydration and new match schedules.

-What rules will we play?
+Q: What rules will we play?